suipingooi/iifscdb/README.md

 Colors & Font families selected for UI/UX is consistent with IIFSC's brand image and values.
 <hr>

-A demo of the site can be found here [iifscdb.herokuapp.com](iifscdb.herokuapp.com)
+HEROKU no longer supports free tier postgres, demo site is unavailable indefinitely A demo of the site can be found here [iifscdb.herokuapp.com]

 IIFSC Database schema <br>
 ![DB schema](static/assets/images/readme/schema.jpeg)